Royals vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres will look for his 12th straight game with a hit in this contest.
-In his last 10 outings he is hitting .395 with a triple, two home runs, two walks and four RBI.
+- Torres hopes to build on a 12-game hitting streak in this matchup.
+In his last 10 outings he is hitting .405 with a triple, two home runs, two walks and five RBI.

 Torres Recent Games